augustinmuster/CoupledElectricMagneticDipoles.jl/docs/src/example_yagi_uda.md

 fig1.savefig("mie_dipole_qsca.svg")
 #------------------------------------------------------------
 ```
-If we plot it, we see that the scattering efficiency is well described by only the first Mie coefficients for wavelength bigger than 1.2 μm.
-From this, we conclude that later the polarizability of the components of the antenna can be computed using the `alpha_mie_renorm` function of the Alphas module.
+If we plot the scattering efficiency (in red for the dipoles and in black for the Mie theory), we see that the scattering efficiency is reasonably described by only the first two Mie coefficients for any wavelength bigger than 1.2 μm.
+From this, we conclude that the electric and magnetic dipole excitations are enough to describe the optical response of these spheres.
+Therefore, the polarizabilities of the components of the antenna can be computed using `Alphas.alpha_mie_renorm`.

 ```@raw html
 <img src="../assets/mie_dipole_qsca.svg">
 ```
 # Computing Emission Pattern

-Now that we now how to model the particles, we can solve the DDA problem of the antenna as follow:
+Now that we know how to model the particles, we can solve the DDA problem of the antenna as follow:

 ```julia
 #computes the wavenumber